cornelk/hashmap/README.md

 A Golang lock-free thread-safe HashMap optimized for fastest read access.

+It requires Golang 1.19+ as it makes use of Generics and the new atomic package helpers.

 ***Warning: This library and derived work is experimental and should not be used in production.
 It contains an unfixed bug that can cause writes to be lost.***